-- Conference Secretaries (Christina Horvath and Antonia Wimbush)
+- Conference Secretaries (Antonia Wimbush and Rebecca Infield)

-Christina Horvath and Antonia Wimbush have enjoyed working together as Conference Secretaries this year, and thanked Catherine Gilbert for all her help with the handover.
+Antonia Wimbush and Rebecca Infield have enjoyed working together as Conference Secretaries this year.

-This year, a total of 48 abstracts had been proposed on a range of topics and themes concerning local, national, and global identities in the Francophone world, and 32 were retained.
-Unfortunately, three delegates were unable to attend the conference.
-As is the case each year, the programme offered a rich and exciting variety of presentations from both postgraduate researchers and established academics from institutions across the world.
-This year, along with our two keynote presentations, we offered a lunchtime session on the Saturday for Early Career Researchers on publishing strategies and the REF, led by Kate Marsh and Sarah Arens.
-This session would be extremely beneficial for postgraduates and ECRs who are thinking about what and where to publish.
+A total of 48 abstracts were proposed on a range of topics and themes interpreting the legacy of Edward Said’s seminal work Orientalism, 40 years after its first publication.
+39 abstracts were retained; however, due to a number of drop-outs during the run up to the conference, replacement speakers had to be found.
+Each of these was asked to submit an abstract which was subsequently approved by the entire committee.
+As is the case each year, the programme promises to offer a rich and exciting variety of presentations from both postgraduate researchers and established academics from institutions across the world.
+This year, along with our two keynote presentations, we are offering a lunchtime session on the Saturday for Early Career Researchers on looking for funding and how to put together a grant application, led by Kate Hodgson.
+This session will be extremely beneficial for postgraduates and ECRs who are thinking about the next step in their academic research.

 We would like to thank Senate House for their hard work in helping to organise the conference, and the rest of the Executive Committee for their support.

 - Publicity Team (Jamal Bahmad and Rebekah Vince)